nlindley/folktale/docs/source/en/data/maybe/index.md

 Not all functions have this property (of being *total*), though.
-Functions like “find an item in this list” or “look up this key in that hashtable” don't always have an answer, and so one has to think about how they deal with the cases where the answer not being there.
-We have to be able to provide *some* kind of answer to the programmer, as otherwise the program can't continue — that is, not providing an answer is the equivalent of throwing an exception.
+Functions like “find an item in this list” or “look up this key in that hashtable” don't always have an answer, and so one has to think about how they deal with the cases where the answer is not there.
+We have to be able to provide *some* kind of answer to the programmer, otherwise the program can't continue — that is, not providing an answer is the equivalent of throwing an exception.

 In most languages, things like “find an item in this list” will return `null`